Changdao/kchartlib/README.md

 4. react-native link react-native-kchartview-wrapper

 Notice: if until your installation, the react-native-kchartview-wrapper is not published yet, you can clone it directly into node_modules.
-As well as you should modify package.json, add the depency.
+As well as you should modify package.json, add the other dependencies.